-Screeners should consider the vulnerability of each child who may come in contact with alleged offender(s) within the context of the child maltreatment concern being reported.
-The following factors increase vulnerability of a child and should be considered in a screening decision:
+Screeners should consider the vulnerability of each child who may be in contact with alleged offender/s within the context of the child maltreatment concern reported.
+The following factors increase vulnerability of children and should be considered in screening decisions:

-- Children ages 7 and under - Current mental or physical health diagnosis, or disability status that requires additional care or supervision - Limited mobility due to age or disability - Limited cognition due to age or disability - Past victimization of child maltreatment and related indicators of unresolved trauma, including disassociation and hyperarousal symptoms. - Concerns regarding the emotional and psychological attachment in the parent-child relationship ability to self-care does not relieve parents of their legal responsibility to provide care or supervision.
-Circumstances leading to a report on an older child need to be considered to determine if a case meets criteria for an assessment or investigation.
+- Children ages 7 and under - Current mental or physical health diagnosis, or disability status that requires additional care or supervision - Limited mobility due to age or disability - Limited cognition due to age or disability - Past victimization of child maltreatment and related indicators of unresolved trauma, including disassociation and hyper-arousal symptoms. - Concerns regarding the emotional and psychological attachment in the parentchild relationship.